5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 I created my own AppleALC Layout-ID which supports the Lenovo Mini Dock 3 Type 4337 and 4338 docking stations.
 It uses **Layout-ID 39** and has been integrated into AppleALC since [version 1.7.3](https://github.com/acidanthera/AppleALC/releases/tag/1.7.3)

 ### DSDT-less config
 The config contained in this repo is DSDT-less.
 This means, it doesn't use a patched DSDT.
-Everything is patched live using binary renames and ACPI Hotpatches (SSDTs).
+Everything is patched live using ACPI Hotpatches (SSDTs) and a few DSDT patches via binary renames.
 So instead of replacing the *whole* system DSDT by a patched one during boot, only things which need fixing are addressed and patched-in on the fly (hence the term "hot-patching")  – just like it is supposed to be done nowadays.
 The benefits of this approach are:

 - Hotpatching is cleaner, more precise and independent of the installed BIOS version since it only addresses specific areas of ACPI tables which need patching.
 - Issues which might occur with newer macOS versions can be addressed and resolved easier by modifying or adding SSDTs without having to update and export the whole patched DSDT again.
 - The system boots faster, runs smoother and performance is better compared to using a patched DSDT.

-**NOTE**: Read and follow the install instruction carefully and thoroughly before you deploy the EFI folder if you want your system to boot successfully!
+> **Note**: Read and follow the instructions carefully and thoroughly before deploying the EFI folder if you want your system to boot successfully!

 ## Hardware Specs
 | Component           | Details                                       |